- Christogenea Internet Radio

 2 I will utterly consume all things from off the land, saith the LORD.

 The word things is in italics, and was added by the translators.
 The Septuagint has “Let there be an utter cutting off from the face of the land, saith the Lord.”

 It is demonstrable, that the earliest of the 16 prophets whose oracles are recorded in Scripture is Jonah.
 But Jonah's message was not directly to Israel.
 After Jonah is Hosea and Isaiah as well as Micah and Amos who were all roughly contemporary to the time of Isaiah.
 Following them are Joel and Nahum.
 Habakkuk and Zephaniah are both contemporary to the time of Ezekiel and Jeremiah, and following them and the destruction of Jerusalem are Obadiah and Daniel.
 Finally, there are the second temple prophets Haggai, Zechariah and Malachi.
-(See Ordering the Prophets at Christogenea.)
+(See Ordering and chronology of the Minor Prophets at Christogenea.)

 The reason for recollecting this here is that the earliest recorded prophets, when they began issuing their oracles against Israel, had done so only a few short decades before the judgment on the northern kingdom began.
 The time towards the end of the reign of king Uzziah during which Hosea and Isaiah had begun their ministries was not long before 750 BC, and Samaria was destroyed and its inhabitants taken captive not long before 720 BC.
 Sennacherib took most of Judah captive along with Israel about 700 BC, and by the time of Esar-Haddon there was only a small and scattered remnant of Israel left in the land, while Judah was greatly reduced.